John Amanam

-John Amanam (born November 14, 1988) is a Nigerian sculptor and hyper-realistic prosthetic artist who is credited as the first African to produce hyper-realistic prostheses.
+John Amanam (born 14 November 1988) is a Nigerian sculptor and hyper-realistic prosthetic artist who is credited as the first African to produce hyper-realistic prostheses.

+Early life and education

 Originally from Nsit-Atai in Akwa Ibom state, South South, Amanam was born in Calabar, Cross River state where he also grew up.
 He is an alumnus of Federal Government College in Ikot Ekpene, and studied Fine and Industrial Arts at the University of Uyo.